-You’ve likely heard that CBD products can be great for anxiety.
+You’ve likely heard that CBD products are great for anxiety.
 But which type of CBD is the best?
 Should you use full-spectrum or broad-spectrum CBD?

-Generally speaking, full-spectrum CBD is the best choice for anxiety and most health issues because it contains one more active ingredient than broad-spectrum products: tetrahydrocannabinol (THC).
+Generally speaking, full-spectrum CBD is the best choice for most health issues because it contains one more active ingredient than broad-spectrum products: tetrahydrocannabinol (THC).

 However, it’s not uncommon for people with anxiety to be extremely sensitive to THC.
 This means even the small amounts of THC in full-spectrum CBD products can make them more anxious.
 If that’s the case, broad-spectrum CBD will suit you better.